paleolimbot/r4mta/README.md

-# Welcome to r4ags
+# Welcome to Intro to R and ggplot2 for Mt.
+Allison

 Welcome to the workshop!
-Today you will learn to create beautiful, effective, and reproducible graphics for geoscience using R.
+Today you will learn the basics of ggplot2, a framework for creating beautiful, effective, and reproducible graphics.

 1. Download the class slides by clicking the green __Clone or download__ button above.
 (Then click __Download Zip__ in the tab that appears).
 2. Launch an RStudio IDE pre-loaded with today's exercises and solutions by clicking [here](https://rstudio.cloud/project/207204) and logging in.